shailendrabhandari/python_scripting/README.md

-# **Currency Converter Project**
+# **Currency Converter**

-This project is a Python-based currency converter that allows users to convert currencies in real-time using the CurrencyLayer API.
-The project now includes additional features such as displaying country flags, comparing multiple currencies at once, and allowing the user to perform continuous conversions in a loop.
+This project is a Python-based currency converter that allows users to convert currencies in real time using the CurrencyLayer API.
+It includes additional features such as displaying country flags, comparing multiple currencies at once, and allowing the user to perform continuous conversions in a loop.

 ## **Features**
 - **Real-Time Currency Conversion**: Convert any amount from one currency to another using live exchange rates.